advantys/workflowgen-templates/integration/azure/authentication/azure-v1/implicit-grant/README.md

 1. Click on the correct WorkflowGen GraphQL API application.
 1. Check the **user_impersonation** option.
 1. Click the **Add permissions** button.

+You also need to grant consent on behalf of the users of the organization bacause the consent screen will not be shown for the implicit grant flow:

+1. Go to the **API permissions** tab.
+1. Click on the **Grant admin consent for \<name of your orgainzation\>**

 You should now have four pieces of information: